Euclid Quick Data Release (Q1). The role of cosmic connectivity in shaping galaxy clusters: Cosmic web extraction around clusters

 \subsection{Cluster selection}

-We focus on the four publicly available catalogues that contain clusters in the \Euclid Q1 fields.
+We focused on the four publicly available catalogues that contain clusters in the \Euclid Q1 fields.
 These are eROSITA \citep[][]{EROSITA}, MCXC \citep{MCXC}, DES-Y1 \citep{DES}, and WHL-SDSS \citep{WHL2012}.
-Starting from an initial sample of 322 clusters corresponding to the union of these four catalogues, we finally retain 258 clusters after removing clusters that are excluded by Q1 masks or that appear multiple times in different catalogues.
+Starting from an initial sample of 322 clusters corresponding to the union of these four catalogues, we finally retained 258 clusters after removing clusters that are excluded by Q1 masks or that appear multiple times in different catalogues.
 We summarise in Table ~\ref{tab:cluster_samples} the resulting cluster sample and show its properties in Fig.~\ref{fig:clusters}.
-On the one hand, we estimate the cluster masses from their richness for the DES-Y1 and WHL-SDSS cluster catalogues, following the relation of \cite{McClintock2019} for DES-Y1, and that of \cite{WHL2012} for WHL-SDSS.
-On the other hand, for the clusters from eROSITA and MCXC, we use the mass values in their catalogues.
-For each cluster, we estimate the cluster radius $R_{500c}$, which is defined as the radius of a sphere that encloses a mass $M_{500c}$ with an average density equal to 500 times the critical density of the Universe at the cluster redshift.
+On the one hand, we estimated the cluster masses from their richness for the DES-Y1 and WHL-SDSS cluster catalogues, following the relation of \cite{McClintock2019} for DES-Y1, and that of \cite{WHL2012} for WHL-SDSS.
+On the other hand, for the clusters from eROSITA and MCXC, we used the mass values in their catalogues.
+For each cluster, we estimated the cluster radius $R_{500{\rm c}}$, which is defined as the radius of a sphere that encloses a mass $M_{500{\rm c}}$ with an average density equal to 500 times the critical density of the Universe at the cluster redshift.

 In the left and middle panels of Fig.~\ref{fig:clusters}, we show the cluster distribution in mass-$z$ space, colour-coded according to their location in the three Q1 patches (left panel), and in their initial catalogue (middle panel).
-As shown in the right panel of Fig.~\ref{fig:clusters}, this cluster sample can be divided into two distinct subsamples: one containing clusters from MCXC and WHL-SDSS located in EDF-N, and the second containing eROSITA and DES-Y1 clusters located in EDF-S and EDF-F. We further exclude clusters at redshifts lower than $z = 0.2$, and higher than $z = 0.7$, to avoid bias due to incomplete sampling of the cluster catalogues.
-Following this redshift selection, our final cluster catalogue consists of 219 objects.
+As shown in the right panel of Fig.~\ref{fig:clusters}, this cluster sample can be divided into two distinct subsamples, one containing clusters from MCXC and WHL-SDSS located in EDF-N and the second containing eROSITA and DES-Y1 clusters located in EDF-S and EDF-F. We further excluded clusters at redshifts lower than $z = 0.2$, and higher than $z = 0.7$, to avoid bias due to incomplete sampling of the cluster catalogues.
+Following this redshift selection, our final cluster catalogue consisted of 219 objects.